-His passion to pursue happiness in life and satisfaction for anyone who see and respect his artwork has taken him to many countries such as Scotland, Ireland, Greece and Iceland.
-His atmospheric landscape images, his surrealistic and emotional way of thinking, the drama that unfolds through his photos can describe not only his artwork but also Petros itself.
+Petros’ passion to pursue happiness in life and satisfaction for anyone who seeks and respects his artwork has taken him around the world.
+His atmospheric landscapes are enhanced by his surreal and emotional way of thinking.
+The result is dramatic imagery which reflects not only his artistic talent but also embodies his underlying personality.

 Pablo Picasso once said: You have to learn the rules in order to break them like an artist.

-If someone come across with some of my photos will notice some technical aspects that refer to landscape photography composition, such as depth of field, the rule of thirds, leading lines, foreground interest.
-Sometimes, the viewer will not see any of the above.
-But the whole story that unfolds through the viewer’s eyes in combination with long exposed skies or water is enough to make an impact in the viewer’s soul.
+If you come across with some of my early years photos you will notice the standard technical aspects related to landscape photography composition such as depth of field, rule of thirds, leading lines, and foreground interest.
+Combined with long exposure skies and water, a conversation is created between all of these elements, and story unfolds through the viewer’s eyes.

-For me photography is emotion.
-You have to feel the world that surrounds you, in order to create.
-So, close your eyes, feel the wind that blows into your hair, feel the sound of the waves in the sea, feel the ground you are standing on, feel the sun rays that try to pass from your closed eyes.
-Understand nature’s elements.
-Try to capture the feeling and not what you see in front of you.
-Only then you can call yourself a landscape photographer.
+After years of travelling and photographing the landscapes of this world, I realised that Photography is beyond rules, that Photography is emotion.
+That you have to feel the world surrounding you in order to create.
+Just close your eyes, feel the wind that blows through your hair, feel the ground you are standing on, feel the sun’s rays trying to pass through your closed eyes.
+Try to capture the feeling and not just what you see in front of you.